 A good substance abuse counselor should be an empathetic listener with the ability to read between the lines of verbal communication.
 They should be socially aware, intuitive, and free of judgment.
 Critical thinking and deductive reasoning skills are essential parts of the substance abuse therapist’s toolbox.

-Counselors must be able to maintain appropriate boundaries, as manipulative personality disorders are known to co-occur with addiction.
+Counselors must be able to maintain appropriate boundaries, as manipulative personality disorders are known to co-occur with a substance use disorder and mental health counseling.
 They should also be able to create comfortable rapport with clients, as the subject matter discussed is often of an extremely personal nature and a strong therapeutic relationship is essential for continued success.

 Though certainly not everyone, many people who choose a career in substance abuse counseling have personally battled the demons of addiction in the past.
 This can provide a realistic perspective that’s empathetic to the patient’s point of view, along with a deeper understanding of the ongoing struggle that can come with choosing sobriety.
 Many people seeking counseling to battle their addiction prefer to go through the journey with the support of a therapist who has been in the trenches of substance abuse themselves.